ssmirr/CM/README.md

 You can see the directory of the web-srv.

-Practice: From your ansible-srv, create a file by executing `touch ssh_test.txt` on the remote server.
+Practice: From your ansible-srv, create a file by executing the command below on the remote server.
 Verify it exists.

+    touch ssh_test.txt

 By this point, you should be able to pass the ssh setup checks in opunit: `opunit verify -i opunit_inventory.yml`.